gtg922r/sun-chaser/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to link provided by npm.

 ## Scripts